 35. Tunnel View, CA

-Yosemite National Park is up there with the most spectacularly beautiful national parks in America and Tunnel View is one of it’s most iconic photo spots.
-Drive up to Wawona Tunnel for an elevated east facing vista looking directly through Yosemite Valley towards El Capitan, Bridalveil Falls and Half Dome in the distance.
-It’s magnificent.
+Yosemite National Park is up there with the most spectacularly beautiful national parks in America.
+We highly recommend driving up to Wawona Tunnel for an elevated east facing vista looking directly through Yosemite Valley towards El Capitan, Bridalveil Falls and Half Dome in the distance.
+This magnificent vista is called Tunnel View and it’s one of our favorite photo spots in Yosemite.

 36. Valley View, CA